OndrejZamazal/ComplexOntologyMatching-SEMANTiCS2024/experiment.md

 <http://cmt#Reviewer> EquivalentTo <http://ekaw#Person> and (<http://ekaw#authorOf> some <http://ekaw#Review>)
 ```

 Although, it is also debatable whether being an author of review is enough for being a real reviewer, we think it is close enough.
-We consider this as an true positive.
+We consider this as a *true positive*.

 ```
 8. Meta-reviewer is the same as person which is author of review.